Proposal and Funding Requirements

-• Understanding and preventing slips, trips, and fall injuries.
+- Understanding and preventing injuries from slips, trips, and falls.

 - Contact Information: Beginning with the primary contact/researcher, list the name; job title; institution; department; and the primary responsibilities for each of the team member(s) within the research.

 - Research Question: Describe the research hypothesis/question(s) to be addressed by your investigation.

 - Research Methods: Provide a detailed description of your research methodology and estimated time frames.
 This section should be used to highlight the capability of the researchers to complete the proposed investigation within the estimated time frame.

 - Budget: Provide a narrative, table or other method that appropriately describes how funds from the MEMIC Safety Research Center will be used.
 Please include the institution’s indirect cost/facilities and administration rate.
 Please note, any awarded funds are not intended to be used to pay for faculty salaries (see Funding Requirements).

 - Human Subjects: If the research involves human subjects, indicate whether the proposed research has institutional approval, such as from an institutional review board (IRB).
 In this section, please also include the name and address of the reviewing entity, and a copy of the letter of approval (full review, expedite review or exempt review) with the submission.
 Submissions with pending institutional approval will not be accepted.
 If the research does not involve human subjects, please state it in this section.

 - Dissemination of Findings: Provide a list of the peer reviewed journals to which you plan to submit your research findings, or whether the results will be included in a thesis or dissertation.
 Please note, peer reviewed journals should be recognized within the field of research and indexed in PubMed®, NIOSHTIC-2, EBSCO, Embase®, Ovid, ProQuest®, MEDLINE®, orother well-known databases (see Funding Requirements).

 Proposals should be formatted into a single-spaced document with 1-inch margins using either Calibri, Helvetica, or Times New Roman font, size 11 or 12 pts.
 The document, organized into the sections previously described, should not exceed 8 pages (not including supporting documentation).
 The proposal and applicable supporting documentation must be submitted as a single PDF file.